WoahPieStudios/RoguelikeDungeon/Documentation/articles/charactersetup_unity.md

 }
 ```

 Lastly, you have to access these actions’ character.
 If you inherited from my scripts as well as the Hero and don’t forget to add the component into the same game object as the Hero script.
-You can simply call “owner” to get the reference of your character though you will have to cast him.
+You can simply call `owner` to get the reference of your character though you will have to cast him.

 ``` c#
 Hero _Hero;